-Since then, radio astronomers have been able to measure the same deflection of light around the Sun but now using quasars-distant supermassive black holes-to a precision far higher than Eddington could have ever dreamed.
-Still, General Relativity continues to have its details subjected to experimentation (even earning two astronomers a Nobel Prize in Physics in 1993), in the hopes of learning more about its strengths and limitations.
-Like the orbit of Mercury a hundred years ago, any future weaknesses discovered in Einstein's gravity will raise new questions, spurring new experiments, and in time lead to even deeper understanding of the strange new and magnificent universe in which we live.
-The beauty of science is that discoveries are never the end of a story, merely the first step in a new and different one.
-"The perfect golden ring of light with a blazing jewel set in it was a sight that will never be forgotten by those who had the good fortune to see the eclipse yesterday morning from a place of vantage....
+Since then, radio astronomers have been able to measure the same deflection of light around the Sun using quasars-distant supermassive black holes-confirming Einstein's theory to a precision far greater than Eddington could have ever dreamed possible.
+Astronomers continue to subject the details of the theory to experimentation, including the detection in 2016 of gravitational waves of spacetime caused by two black holes colliding; they releasing ten times as much energy in a fraction of a second as the combined luminosity of every star and galaxy in the observable universe.
+Such waves had been predicted by Einstein in 1916, and subsequently deduced in the 1970s from the motions of two neutron stars in orbit around one another (earning two astronomers a Nobel Prize in Physics in 1993).
+With this new window on our universe, astronomers continue to probe the strengths and limitations of Relativity.
+Any weaknesses discovered in Einstein's theory in the future will raise new questions, spurring new experiments, and in time lead to even deeper understanding of the strange and magnificent universe in which we live.
+The story of the orbit of Mercury demonstrates the same principle: the beauty of science is that its discoveries are never the end of a story, merely the first step in a new and different one.

+The perfect golden ring of light with a blazing jewel set in it was a sight that will never be forgotten by those who had the good fortune to see the eclipse yesterday morning from a place of vantage. . . .
 The astronomers may have further advice about the Einstein theory, or whisperings of a planet nearer the sun than Mercury, or word of a new element in the sun.
-But the great lesson of the eclipse to the masses of those who saw it is that one little unusual phenomenon in the skies makes us realize how closely akin we all are in this common planetary boat out on an ethereal sea that has no visible shores."
+But the great lesson of the eclipse to the masses of those who saw it is that one little unusual phenomenon in the skies makes us realize how closely akin we all are in this common planetary boat out on an ethereal sea that has no visible shores.

---The New York Times, January 25, 1925
+-New York Times, January 25, 1925

-Chapter 6: Saros Siblings
+Saros Siblings

-The Faroe Islands are a tiny archipelago of 18 glacier-carved islands that float on the cold, grey waves of the North Atlantic.
+The Faroe Islands are an archipelago of eighteen glacier-carved specks floating on the cold, gray waves of the North Atlantic.
 Their jagged mountains stretch out of the sea to catch the rain-filled clouds blown over from far-off Iceland.
-Everywhere I look water tumbles down treeless slopes of volcanic rock, gathering into pools and waterfalls that pour back into the surf below.
+Everywhere I look, water tumbles down treeless slopes of volcanic rock, gathering into pools and waterfalls that pour back into the surf below.
 When the Sun finally does break free from the overhead gloom, the cascades come alive and burst with rainbows, while sunbeams race across the mountain-tops.
 The British, no strangers to harsh weather, call this the Land of Maybe.
-Upon arrival, I have a hard time believing this is where I've come to see a total solar eclipse.
+Upon arrival, I have a hard time believing this is where I've traveled to see a total solar eclipse.

-It won't be the first total eclipse seen here by the descendents of the Norsemen who once fished these waters.
-One of the oldest stories the islanders tell is of four brothers from the island of Suðuroy who may have witnessed the total eclipse of May 30, 1612.
+It won't be the first total eclipse seen here by the descendants of the Norsemen who once fished these waters.
+One of the oldest stories the islanders tell is of four brothers from the southernmost of the islands, Suðuroy, who may have witnessed the total eclipse of May 30, 1612: